webplatform/docs/concepts/Internet_and_Web/The_Web_Standards_Model/index.md

 ---
-title: The Web Standards Model
+title: The Web Standards Model — HTML, CSS and JavaScript
+readiness: 'Ready to Use'
+summary: 'Continuing with our course, the concepts/internet_and_web/How_does_the_Internet_Work — HTML, CSS and JavaScript have been introduced.
+Now it’s time to dig a little deeper and to look at each of these — what they do, and how the three interact with each other to create a website.'
 tags:
   - Concept
   - Pages
-readiness: 'Ready to Use'
-summary: 'Continuing with our course, the concepts/internet_and_web/How_does_the_Internet_Work — HTML, CSS and JavaScript have been introduced.
-Now it’s time to dig a little deeper and to look at each of these — what they do, and how the three interact with each other to create a website.'
 uri: 'concepts/Internet and Web/The Web Standards Model'

 ---
-# The Web Standards Model — HTML, CSS and JavaScript

-## Summary
+## <span>Summary</span>

 Continuing with our course, the concepts/internet\_and\_web/How\_does\_the\_Internet\_Work — HTML, CSS and JavaScript have been introduced.
 Now it’s time to dig a little deeper and to look at each of these — what they do, and how the three interact with each other to create a website.

-## Why separate?
+## <span>Why separate?</span>

 That’s usually the first question that gets asked about web standards.
 You can accomplish content, styling and layout just using HTML — font elements for style and HTML tables for layout, so why should we bother with this XHTML/CSS stuff?
 Tables for layout, etc. is how it used to be done in the bad old days of web design, and many people still do it like this (although you really shouldn’t), which is one of the reasons why we created this course in the first place.
 We won’t be covering such methods in this course.
 Here are the most compelling reasons for using CSS and HTML over outdated methods: